-The Academic Assistance Center (AAC) supports the mission of Central Carolina Community College by providing computer resources, test proctoring, and tutorial services in a learner-centered environment.
-The services provided at the AAC are free to CCCC students.
+The Academic Assistance Center (AAC) supports the mission of Central Carolina Community College by providing in-person and virtual tutoring services in a learner-centered environment.
+The STEM Lab has daily drop-in hours Monday - Friday and Upswing Virtual Tutoring access is available to students every day at any hour.
+The AAC also offers test proctoring services and open computer lab usage.
+All of these services are free to CCCC students with locations on each main campus:

-Campus phone numbers: Lee (919) 718-7361 Harnett (910) 814-8865 Chatham (919) 545-8029
+- Lee AAC

+- Marchant Hall, Room #9127

+(919) 718-7361

+- Harnett AAC

+- Miriello Building, Room #126

+(910) 814-8869

+- Chatham AAC

+- Building 42, Room #202

+- o (919) 545-8029